Student Organization Funding

 Procedure for Requesting Funds

 Below you will find the procedure for requesting funds from CSUN for your Registered Student Organization.
-Questions should be directed to Ways and Means Chair Hannah Patenaude at firstname.lastname@example.org.
+Questions should be directed to Ways and Means Chair Hannah Patenaude at the new email address: firstname.lastname@example.org.
+Please pay special attention to the new email address as requests will only be checked at that inbox.

 - Student organizations must be a Registered Student Organization (RSO).